textpattern/textpattern/README.md

 ## Development

-The development version can be obtained from the [Textpattern repository on GitHub](https://github.com/textpattern/textpattern).
-Note that development versions are works-in-progress and not recommended for use on live production servers.
+The development snapshot can be obtained from the [Textpattern repository on GitHub](https://github.com/textpattern/textpattern).

 ### Anticipated changes to future system requirements